Kuroraiun/my-mkdocs-site/docs/en/02-dev/mkdocs/operations/publish-github.md

-# Publish a MkDocs website using GitHub Pages
+# Publish a website using GitHub Pages

 1. Connect your project to GitHub.